ian-shafer/ian-shafer.github.io/_posts/2016-01-25-configuration.md

 ### Build Time

 In the technique, build artifacts are built with the configuration specified at build time.
-The main advantage with built time configuration is that the build artifacts can stand on their own i.e. they do not require any specific environment to be deployed into.
+The main advantage with build time configuration is that the build artifacts can stand on their own i.e. they do not require any specific environment to be deployed into.
 The disadvantage is that any configuration change requires a new build and deployment.

-Built time configured application all but forces one to store configuration along with the code.
+Build time configured application all but forces one to store configuration along with the code.

 ### Runtime